25 Low-Shedding Dog Breeds (With Pictures)

 Lifespan | 11–13 years |

 Portuguese Water Dogs were bred to support fishermen out on the water, making them remarkably athletic and biddable.
 Their coat is dense and curly to protect them from the frigid temperatures of the water.
-Outside of the water, your Portuguese Water Dog won’t shed that much.
+Your Portuguese Water Dog won’t shed that much outside the water.

-However, Portuguese Water Dogs require extensive grooming care.
-Weekly brushing will be necessary, but if you keep your dog’s hair short, you may be able to brush them less often.
+However, Portuguese Water Dogs require extensive grooming.
+Daily brushing will be necessary, but if you keep your dog’s hair short, you may be able to brush them less often.

 6. Maltese